You can view the documentation below, or browse our GitHub Repository, where you can contribute to user manual and FAQ.

 prefix matched, and

 Hash matched.
-Local whitelisting of .gdb entries can be done by creating a local.gdb file, and adding a line
+To ignore .gdb entries, create a local.gdb file, and adding a line

-This file contains whitelisted url pairs It contains lines in the following format:
+This file contains url pairs for links that may look suspicious but are safe and should be allowed.
+It contains lines in the following format:

 regular expression, for the entire URL, not just the hostname